asdfMaciej/kaszkowiak.org/content/projekty/facebook-bot-pogoda/index.en.md

 ---
 emoji: "⛈️"
 thumbnail: "weather bot.png"
-title: "Wrote a weather and storms chatbot for Facebook."
+title: "Weather and storms chatbot for Facebook."
 summary: "A hobby open-source project with its code available on my Github.
 Feel free to use or modify it!"
 subtitle: "Github"
 github: "https://github.com/asdfMaciej/fb-message-bot"